Knowing the best time to send marketing emails can influence the performance of your email marketing campaigns.

-But by studying the behavior of your target market, you can make educated guesses about when they'll be most receptive to your message.
+By studying the behavior of your target audience, you can make educated guesses about when they’ll be most receptive to your message.

-The time of day that you send an email can affect the number of open rates, click-throughs, and sales.
+The time of day you send an email can affect the number of open rates, click-throughs, and sales.
 We gathered 3 case studies for you to understand better the best time to send marketing emails and the best time to send an email to get a response.

-First, we will go over the case studies, then we will look at the reasons why you should set email timing according to industry and the audience.
+Also, we will look at the reasons why you should set email timing according to the industry and the audience.

 The first case study we will analyze is from GetResponse.

 According to GetResponse, no set time’s guaranteed to get you the best results for an email.

 Instead, it depends on who you’re sending your message to.
 It also depends on what kind of email you are trying to send.

 They state it’s usually subjective.
 Therefore, you should keep in mind that every audience is different and every person is different even.